 Stacy Gallin, Director

-Dr. Stacy Gallin is the Director of the Center for Human Dignity in Bioethics, Medicine and Health at Misericordia University.
+Dr. Stacy Gallin is the Director of the Center for Human Dignity in Bioethics, Health and the Holocaust at Misericordia University.
 After earning her doctoral degree in Medical Humanities from Drew University in 2012, Dr. Gallin began teaching this subject at the undergraduate and graduate levels and subsequently organized a Conference on Medicine, Bioethics and the Holocaust in 2015.
 The purpose of this conference was to bring together internationally renowned healthcare professionals, scholars, bioethicists and leaders in the field with interested members of the community in order to initiate a dialogue regarding the importance of creating enduring programs on medicine after the Holocaust at all educational and professional levels.
 The success of this conference provided the foundation for the development of the Maimonides Institute for Medicine, Ethics and the Holocaust (MIMEH) later that year.

 Dr. Gallin can be reached via e-mail at firstname.lastname@example.org